 Giant Buddha temples in Asia, they’re a dime a dozen.
 And all of them have a sign that proudly states “this is the largest Buddha in Asia”.
-But how many have kitschy mid-century models of demon like creatures, and hundreds of paintings interpreting Buddhist hell?
-Not enough, that’s my opinion.
+But how many temples have kitschy mid-century models of demon like creatures and hundreds of paintings interpreting Buddhist hell?
 Which is why Wewurukannala Vihara temple is just so god-damn good.
-But here in Sri Lanka, a land dominated by Buddhism, writing about the somewhat unknown Wewurukannala Vihara temple comes with a hellishly big bag of problems.
+However, here in Sri Lanka, a land dominated by Buddhism, writing about the somewhat unknown Wewurukannala Vihara temple comes with a hellish bag of problems.

-Mentioning Buddhists and gruesome torture in the same sentence in Sri Lanka, can be a dangerous past-time (but hey, it’s a living).
-When I first posted photos of “Buddhist hell” on the Yomadic Facebook page, I was inundated with threats, insults, judgments, rudeness, and incredulity that this temple even existed within Sri Lanka.
+Mentioning Buddhists and gruesome torture in the same sentence in Sri Lanka can be a dangerous past-time.
+When I first posted photos of “Buddhist hell” on the Yomadic Facebook page, I was inundated with threats, insults, judgements, rudeness, and incredulity that this temple even existed within Sri Lanka.
 The photo was reported to Facebook for “violating guidelines”.
 My account was suspended.
 Facebook administrators suggested it would just be easier to remove my entire Facebook presence, permanently.
-All at the request of Sri Lankan Buddhists.
-Seems strange, until you delve into the dark history of the island nation formerly known as Ceylon.
+This was at the request of Sri Lankan Buddhists, which seems strange, but perhaps a dive into the dark history of the island nation formerly known as Ceylon may help.

 Recently, Sri Lanka has suffered through a bloody civil war.
 Lasting 26 years, taking 100,000 lives, and ending less than five years ago, the war was won by the well equipped Buddhist soldiers.
 I know that sounds inflammatory, but it’s as true as saying that the American armed forces are Christian soldiers, or the Iraqi soldiers are Muslim soldiers.
 And nobody would really find that particularly inflammatory.
 The sad fact is, as with Christians and Muslims, many of the never-harm-an-insect Buddhists are very willing to kill humans of a different religion.

 They’re also beautiful, friendly, warm, welcoming, generous, and honest.
 They lead live simple lives, respecting and helping others, expecting nothing in return.
 They’ve got an old Nokia that they use, preferring to give the money they save on the purchase of a new phone to a local orphanage.
-They never judge a person, and never engage in any violent activity.
+They never judge, and never engage in violent activity.
 They have hearts of gold – not because they fear hell, purely because they are naturally good people.

 Buddhist Hell – Closing Thoughts on the Wewurukannala Vihara Temple in Dikwella, Sri Lanka